PhathisaNdaliso/SheCodes-challenges/README.md

 # SheCodes-challenges
-projects created using my SheCodes worksops
+projects created using my SheCodes workshops

 Weather App
 This project is a simple weather app that displays the current temperature and weather forecast for Tokyo.
 The app allows users to change the city and temperature displayed by interacting with a button.